statisticsnorway/react-reference-app/README.md

 Requires some configuration and bundling with [rollup.js](https://rollupjs.org/guide/en).

 ### Try this application locally
-The first time you clone the repository, remember to run `yarn install`.
+The first time you clone the repository, remember to run `yarn` or `yarn install`.

 Run `yarn start` and navigate to `http://localhost:3000/`.